nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 How the individual operations work:
 - `StatisticsCalculator#getSize()`
   1. When `StatisticsCalculator#getSize()` is called by `StatisticDisplay`, `StatisticsCalculator` attains the updated list of students from `ReadOnlyTeachersPet`.
-  2. After getting the list of students in the form of `ObservableList<Person>`, StatisticsCalculator returns the `size` of the `ObservableList<Person>`.
+  2. After getting the list of students in the form of `ObservableList<Student>`, StatisticsCalculator returns the `size` of the `ObservableList<Student>`.

   ![StatisticsCalculatorGetSizeSequenceDiagram](images/DG-images/StatisticsCalculatorGetSizeSequenceDiagram.png)

 - `StatisticsCalculator#getAmountOwed()`
   1. When `StatisticsCalculator#getAmountOwed()` is called by `StatisticDisplay`, `StatisticsCalculator` attains the updated list of students from `ReadOnlyTeachersPet`.
-  2. After getting the list of students in the form of `ObservableList<Person>`, StatisticsCalculator iterates across all students in the list and sums the total amount owed.
+  2. After getting the list of students in the form of `ObservableList<Student>`, StatisticsCalculator iterates across all students in the list and sums the total amount owed.

   ![StatisticsCalculatorGetAmountOwedSequenceDiagram](images/DG-images/StatisticsCalculatorGetAmountOwedSequenceDiagram.png)

 - `StatisticsCalculator#getAmountPaid()`
   1. When `StatisticsCalculator#getAmountPaid()` is called by `StatisticDisplay`, `StatisticsCalculator` attains the updated list of students from `ReadOnlyTeachersPet`.
-  2. After getting the list of students in the form of `ObservableList<Person>`, StatisticsCalculator iterates across all students in the list and sums the total amount paid.
+  2. After getting the list of students in the form of `ObservableList<Student>`, StatisticsCalculator iterates across all students in the list and sums the total amount paid.

   ![StatisticsCalculatorGetAmountPaidSequenceDiagram](images/DG-images/StatisticsCalculatorGetAmountPaidSequenceDiagram.png)